anmcarrow/prestic-ng/README.md

 ### Start Prestic on login
 - Windows: Put a link to `prestic-gui.exe` in your `Startup` folder (run `where prestic-gui` to locate it if needed)
-- Linux: Add command `prestic --gui` to your startup applications
+- Linux: Add command `prestic --gui` to your startup applications (run `which prestic-gui` to locate it if needed)
 - MacOS: TBD

 # Usage